Multi-tenant design and reflections on Ameba Platform

 Exception handling

-In a traditional multi-tenant model, it is common to set strict restrictions on each tenant and restrict access to only their own resources.
-However, in real-world operations, there are more complex requirements.
+In a traditional multi-tenant model, it is common for each tenant to have strict restrictions and limit access to only their own resources.
+However, in real-world operations, more complex requirements exist.
 For example, a team managing authentication services must deal with services with different security levels on a daily basis.

 The following communication restrictions have been set on the Ameba platform.